 - CBC data is provided to you on a one-time basis only, unless otherwise provided by written permission.
 Your use of CBC data is personal to you and may not be shared with any third party.

-- You must credit Audubon and the volunteers who collected the data in all published material containing CBC data, including scientific papers, articles, adverts, talks and slides with the following: “CBC Data is provided by National Audubon Society and through the generous efforts of Bird Studies Canada and countless volunteers across the western hemisphere.”
+- You must credit Audubon and the volunteers who collected the data in all published material containing CBC data, including scientific papers, articles, adverts, talks and slides with the following: “CBC Data are provided by National Audubon Society and through the generous efforts of Bird Studies Canada and countless volunteers across the Western Hemisphere.”
 Where possible, you should provide a link to the Audubon and CBC websites (www.audubon.org, www.christmasbirdcount.org) and, when using CBC data collected in Canada, Bird Studies Canada (www.bsc-eoc.org,), Audubon's Canadian CBC partner.
-Literature that cites CBC data should use the following citation guide format to reference the CBC database: http://birds.audubon.org/christmas-bird-count-bibliography-scientific-ar....
+Literature that cites CBC data should use the following citation guide format to reference the CBC database: http://www.audubon.org/christmas-bird-count-bibliography-scientific-ar....

 - You must destroy all raw CBC data at the end of your study.